-The point Jesus is making is that we should respond like the Samaritan who helped regardless of nationality.
-In fact, our neighbor is all mankind: people of all ethnicities, refugee, immigrant, or someone born next door.
+The point Jesus was making was we ALL should respond like the Samaritan who helped regardless of nationality.
+In fact, our neighbor is all mankind.
+Our neighbor includes people of all ethnicities: refugee, immigrant, or the person born next door.
 Our neighbor is everyone – especially those who are hurting.

 Jesus continues and says – “When you feed the hungry when you give a drink to the thirsty when you offer hospitality to the stranger, the immigrant or refugee, that is how you treated Me (my paraphrase).”
 In other words, how we respond to refugees and immigrants is how we respond to Jesus.
 How we treat those hurting and in need is how we treat Jesus.
 And for followers of Jesus, this is an incredible opportunity to demonstrate God’s love through our response to strangers, refugees, and immigrants living in our local communities.